Marker Logo

 this page online

 Location.
 39° 57.341′ N, 75° 9.887′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in Logan Square.
-Marker is on Cherry Street.
+It is on Cherry Street.
 The marker is located at the entrance to the Friends Center.
 Touch for map.
 Marker is at or near this postal address: 1501 Cherry Street, Philadelphia PA 19102, United States of America.
 Touch for directions.

 Green Building at Friends Center Marker image.
 Click for full size.

-Photographed By Don Morfe, May 17, 2015
+Photographed by Don Morfe, May 17, 2015

 2. Green Building at Friends Center Marker